Dutch phonology: Sonorants

 In many areas, the final 'n' of the ending -en (originally //ən//, with a variety of meanings) is pronounced only if a word is being individually stressed, which makes -en words homophonous with otherwise-identical forms ending in -e alone.
 The -n is dropped both word-finally and, in compound words, word-internally.
 This pronunciation can be morphologically sensitive and serve to distinguish words since the -n is dropped only when it is part of the distinct ending -en, not when it is in a word that has an indivisible stem that happens to end in -en.
 Thus, the teken of ik teken ('I draw') always retains its -n because it is part of an indivisible stem, but teken ('ticks') drops it since it is part of a plural ending.
-Such pairs (teken = 'draw'; teken = 'ticks'),despite being written identically, are therefore not homophones in dialects that drop -n although they are written identically.
+Such pairs (teken = 'draw'; teken = 'ticks'), despite being written identically, are therefore not homophones in dialects that drop -n.